yuki-kimoto/SPVM-solo/README.md

     make && ./sperl Main

-Now I only print AST and bytecodes.
+Now only AST and bytecodes are printed.

-The output of above source code is
+The output for the above source code will be

 ```
 [Abstract Syntax Tree]